ome/omero_search_engine/README.rst

 .. code-block::

     ⚠️ IDR Searcher ignores the OMERO permissions system.
-    It assumes that all data to be indexed and all indexed data are publicly available.
+    It assumes that all data are to be indexed and all indexed data are publicly available.
 Do not run IDR Searcher on authenticated/private OMERO instances.